Battle of Walaja

-The Battle of Walaja (معركة الولجة) was a battle fought in Mesopotamia (Iraq) in May 633 between the Rashidun Caliphate army under Khalid ibn al-Walid and Al-Muthanna ibn Haritha against the Sassanid Empire and its Arab allies.
-The Sassanid army is said to have been two times the size of the Muslim army during the battle.
+The Battle of Walaja (معركة الولجة) was fought in Mesopotamia in May 633 between the Rashidun Caliphate army under Khalid ibn al-Walid and Al-Muthanna ibn Haritha against the Sassanid Empire and its Arab allies.

-Khalid defeated the numerically-superior Sassanian forces by using a variation of the double envelopment tactical manoeuvre, similar to the manoeuvre that Hannibal had used to defeat the Roman forces at the Battle of Cannae; however, Khalid is said to have developed his version independently.
+Khalid defeated the Sasanian forces by using a variation of the double envelopment tactical manoeuvre, similar to the manoeuvre that Hannibal had used to defeat the Roman forces at the Battle of Cannae.

 Prelude

 The Islamic prophet Muhammad died on 8 June 632, Abu Bakr succeeded him as first Caliph.
-Abu Bakr's Caliphate lasted for 27 months, during which he crushed the rebellion of the Arab tribes throughout Arabia in the successful campaign against Apostasy and restore the authority of Madinah over Arabia.
+Abu Bakr's Caliphate lasted for 27 months, during which he crushed the rebellion of the Arab tribes throughout Arabia in the successful campaign against Apostasy, and restored the authority of Madinah over Arabia.
 Once the rebellions had been put down, Abu Bakr realized that the Sassanid Empire and the Byzantine Empire both threatened the borders of the nascent Muslim state and that passiveness would only lead to invasion.
 He therefore launched campaigns against the Sasanian Empire and the Byzantine Empire, setting in motion a historical trajectory that in just a few decades would lead to one of the largest empires in history.

 After the Ridda Wars a Muslim tribal chief raided the Persian frontier towns in Iraq.
 After the success of these raids, Abu Bakr planned to expand his empire.
 He started with Iraq, which was under Sassanid occupation at the time.
 It was important for Abu Bakr that his expedition did not suffer a defeat, for that would confirm and strengthen the fear of Sassanid military strength.
 To overcome these concerns, he decided that the army that would battle the Persians would consist entirely of volunteers.
 He put in command of the army his best general, Khalid ibn al-Walid.

 The Muslims invaded the Sassanid Persian Empire in April 633, and defeated the Sassanid army in two consecutive battles: the Battle of Chains and the Battle of River.
 Khalid's basic plan was to inflict as many casualties on the Persians as possible.
 Also, to meet as little resistance as possible along the route of his advance, with the objective of capturing Al-Hira.